Localisations and completions of nilpotent $G$-spaces: Localisation systems

-The next lemma is the key to deducing our results on nilpotent G-spaces from the non-equivariant theory.
-It is also the first lemma to make use of the fact that $\mathbf{T}$ is a localization system rather than just an arbitrary choice of abelian group at each subgroup of $G$.
+From now on, we return to the context of Bousfield localisation at the $\mathbf{T}$-equivalences, where $\mathbf{T}$ is a localisation system.
+In this context, by a $\mathbf{T}$-fibration etc., we mean an $\mathbf{A}$-fibration, as above, for the function $\mathbf{A}$ defined by $\mathbf{T}$.
+The next lemma is the key to deducing our results on nilpotent $G$-spaces from the non-equivariant theory, and is also the first to make use of the definition of a localisation system: